RichardGoodrich/documents/README.md

 # documents
-A place for various documents
+A place for various documents.
+Starting with GitHub.